baobabKoodaa/blog/README.md

 - Prerequisites: learn about ReactJS and GatsbyJS.
 - Fork and `npm install`.
 - Run in development mode with `gatsby develop`.
+First run will take several minutes, but subsequent runs will be faster.
 - Run in production mode with `gatsby build && gatsby serve` (or `./fastbuild.sh`).
 If you want to delete `cache` and `public` before building, use `./slowbuild.sh` (recommended for releases to avoid leaking development data).
 You may have to make the scripts executable before you are able to run them (`chmod +x filename`).
 - When you create content in `posts`, a folder with a name like `2020-03-05--my-book-review` will be published, whereas a name like `my-book-review` will be considered a draft and will not be published.
 - Blog posts are in `mock_posts` and `posts` folders.
 By default only mock posts are used (to help you tweak the website before you have a lot of content).
 You can switch to real posts by creating a `.env` file with `POSTS_FOLDER=posts`.